 Can it travel by car?

-The Frenchie Pug is often a pretty mellow but agile crossbreed, so once your dog understands that getting in the car means getting to go somewhere new and interesting, these pets will have no issues travelling by car with you.
+The Frenchie Pug is often a pretty mellow but agile crossbreed, so once your dog understands that getting in the car means getting to go somewhere new and interesting, these pets will have no issues traveling by car with you.

 Especially large vehicles can prove pretty intimidating for the Frenchie Pug at first though, especially if your dog has only ever heard your car or seen it moving.

-Once your car is stationary in the drive or garage, try opening all its doors and letting your Frenchie Pug explore it under their own initiative.
+Once your car is stationary in the drive or garage, try opening all its doors and letting your Frenchie Pug explore it under their initiative.

 When your car’s in motion though, you might find that on the first few trips, your Frenchie Pug can border on a little too excited from time to time.